Share Would you like more applicants for your scholarships?

 Warsaw Pact

-In May 1955, representatives of the Soviet Union, Albania, Bulgaria, Czechoslovakia, Hungary, Poland, and Romania met in Warsaw, Poland, to sign the multilateral Treaty on Friendship, Cooperation, and Mutual Assistance, otherwise known as the Warsaw Pact.
+On May 15, 1955, representatives of the Soviet Union, Albania, Bulgaria, Czechoslovakia, Hungary, Poland, and Romania meeting in Warsaw, Poland, signed the multilateral Treaty on Friendship, Cooperation, and Mutual Assistance, officially designated the "Pact of Mutual Assistance and Unified Command," and more popularly known as the Warsaw Pact.

 The alliance was to act as: